 To put it plainly, there is so much to do in Hong Kong, so trying to plan 36 hours in Hong Kong can be incredibly tricky!
-We just hope that these guidelines will help you make the most of your Hong Kong weekend.
+I just hope that these guidelines will help you make the most of your Hong Kong weekend.

 To make the most of your time on your Hong Kong vacation, you should choose your accommodation carefully.
 This Hong Kong accommodation guide will help you do just that.

 Some of the most popular areas for travelers exploring Hong Kong are Tsim Sha Tsui and Mong Kok on the Kowloon side, and Lan Kwai Fong, Wan Chai, and Causeway Bay on Hong Kong Island.

 If it is your first time visiting Hong Kong, the central district of Tsim Sha Tsui is the perfect spot to stay!
 Mong Kok is a great area for those traveling on a budget, Lan Kwai Fong is ideal for those seeking a vibrant nightlife, and Wan Chai is considered hipster culture.

 Staying in central Hong Kong is key to making sure that you can save time and access the popular sights and attractions the city offers!
 Wherever you stay, note that space is at an absolute premium in Hong Kong.
 Therefore, hostel and hotel rooms will be somewhat more compact than what you may be used to.

 Wherever you stay in Hong Kong, you’ll need to make sure you are close to the MTR, the subway system in Hong Kong.
 The MTR connects you to pretty much anywhere in Hong Kong, Make sure you get yourself the Octopus card, which is valid on any form of transport (and even to buy snacks in the 7/11).